 We are developing multiple vaccine candidate variants, some of which target the entire 2P-mutated full Spike protein antigen and others which target the more specific receptor binding domain subunit of the antigen protein.

-SARS-COV-2 Spike Protein 3D Structure
+SARS-COV-2 Spike Protein 3D Structure (Wrapp et al., 2020, Science)

 In addition, we are studying three different mRNA formats in our four vaccine candidate variants.